EmoFlowView Articles

 Sources: Psychology Today - Alexithymia, Frontiers in Psychology - Cultivating Emotional Granularity, Nature Communications - Natural emotion vocabularies

-Build Your Emotional Vocabulary with EmoFlow
+Build Your Emotional Vocabulary with EmoFlow-AI

 Trying to name emotions from scratch is like trying to learn a language without a dictionary.
 You sense something but have no way to translate it.
-EmoFlow's emotion wheel solves this by providing 130 emotions organized in a clear hierarchy - start with 6 basic feelings and drill down to precise variations like 'resentful,' 'melancholic,' or 'apprehensive.'
+EmoFlow-AI's emotion wheel solves this by providing 130 emotions organized in a clear hierarchy - start with 6 basic feelings and drill down to precise variations like 'resentful,' 'melancholic,' or 'apprehensive.'
 The feelings wheel lets you select multiple emotions at once, handling the 'I feel several things' confusion that blocks most people.
 When naming fails entirely, Action Tendency captures what your body wants to do - approach, withdraw, attack, or freeze - and helps you trace back to the underlying feeling.
 This emotion tracker approach works because it bypasses the blank-mind problem entirely.
 The emotional check in takes just 60 seconds and builds vocabulary through consistent daily practice.
 After a few weeks of regular use, most people notice they can identify emotions faster and with more precision.
 Your progress becomes visible in your expanding vocabulary and more nuanced check-ins over time.

 • 130-emotion wheel with hierarchical structure for progressive vocabulary building